Rick45/quick-arr-Stack/README.md

 Make sure it works fine:
 `docker run hello-world`

-Also install docker-compose (see the [official instructions](https://docs.docker.com/compose/install/#install-compose)).
+Also, install docker-compose (see the [official instructions](https://docs.docker.com/compose/install/#install-compose)).

 ### Clone the repository